Rocky (franchise): Rocky prequel series

 In July 2019, Sylvester Stallone announced that there are "ongoing discussions" about a Rocky prequel television series, with the project intended to premiere on a streaming service platform.
 Film series producer, Irwin Winkler however, is said to be hesitant in making a television series with concerns regarding how the story would translate to television.
 As an official production start has not yet been announced, Stallone stated: "There was some conflict there, yes. ...so there was a big bone of contention".

 In March 2021, Stallone revealed he had started working on the script for a prequel series that will take place during the 1960s, with intention for the show to be developed as a streaming exclusive with multiple seasons, each consisting of ten episodes.
 By May, Stallone said that though there are "certain complications" with developing the series, but that he would "keep punching".
 Despite this setback, later that month as the acquisition of MGM by Amazon for $8.45 billion had initiated, Mike Hopkins (Senior Vice President of Amazon Prime Video and Amazon Studios) identified the Rocky franchise as one of the major assets in the purchase.
 He also stated that the "value behind this deal is the treasure trove of IP in the deep catalog that we plan to reimagine and develop together with MGM's talented team".

 In November 2022, Stallone confirmed that his prequel script which was previously turned down by producers is once again in development for a streaming company.
-He stated that Amazon's new inclusion in the franchise, is responsible for the progress of the project.
+He stated that Amazon's new inclusion in the franchise is responsible for the progress of the project.
 In March 2023, it was reported that Amazon intends to expand the franchise, with various projects in development including Stallone's previously identified series.
 Stallone is expected to be involved with its development.
 In April of the same year, Stallone signed a collaborative contract for his studio Balboa Productions with MGM and their parent company Amazon Studios, for various television and film projects moving forward.
 As a part of the negotiation, a series expanding the Rocky franchise was confirmed as being in development from the associated studios.
 In September 2024, Stallone detailed his continued work in writing the series, while also confirming that the plot centers around younger-aged Rocky, Adrian, and Paulie.

-Creed spin-off projects
+Creed spin-off series

 In March 2023, it was announced that Michael B. Jordan would be involved with expanding the franchise with additional Creed spin-offs on Amazon Prime Video.
 These projects in discussion include an anime series, a live-action series, and a project centered around the daughter of Adonis named Amara Creed.
 In April of the same year, television projects expanding on Creed were confirmed as being in development.